-So here’s a fun idea: Implement one of these tactics every single day over the next two weeks.
-And on the last day of this two-week sprint, evaluate, take stock, and figure out what worked best for you.
+Try to implement one of these ideas every day for the next few weeks.
+On the last day of your sprint, take stock and figure out which tactics worked best to drive new sales.

-Most of us have heard some form of that question.
-It’s an example of upselling, or the effort of merchants to sell you a slightly more expensive product when you consider a product.
+Most of us have heard some variation of the famous, “Would you like to supersize your order?”
+It’s an example of upselling, or the approach of selling a slightly more premium product than the one the customer was originally considering.

-And guess what?
-It works.
-According to Econsultancy, upselling is 20 times more effective than cross-selling online.
-Sometimes your customers don’t know that a better product is available, or they may be convinced that a different product may be a better fit for their needs.
+For many businesses, upselling can be more effective than acquiring a net new customer.
+Sometimes your customers don’t know that a premium product is available, or they may simply need more evidence to understand how an upgrade (or package) is a better fit for their needs.

-Are one of your products made of slightly better leather?
-Or carry a special component that’s handmade?
-Make sure to emphasize the difference, and ask if the customer might be convinced to make an upgrade.
+For example, is one of your product models made of slightly better leather?
+Or does one carry a special component that’s handmade?
+Make sure to emphasize the difference and ask, in the right places, if the customer might want to upgrade.

 2. Integrate Instagram